CyberEthicalMe/blog-articles/ckonw7d3t0drm6ds112ypelbv.md

               place.
 ```

-Ok so we a have a red flag here - **the value that is being passed in the request is used to build a shell command that is executed**.
+Ok, so we have a red flag here - **the value that is being passed in the request is used to build a shell command that is executed**.
 Ok, but what about `escapeshellcmd`?

 #### `escapeshellcmd ( string $command ) : string`